 Are you facing similar problems?

-If you’re facing one of the problems yourself, either running a small software development company or handling an IT project that’s too big for you capabilities, there’s a way to solve this issue.
+If you’re facing one of the problems yourself, either running a small software development company or handling an outsourced software development project that’s too big for you capabilities, there’s a way to solve this issue.

 Finding a tech partner, or simply hiring an extended team for your project, can bring in a sense of relief.
 You don’t have to fully give up on your business, or let go this big project.
 Adding extra team members or two might help you, while you still remain a small, agile company.

-Me myself, I joined forces with SoftwareHut, a part of a TenderHut Group.
+Me myself, I joined forces with SoftwareHut, software development outsourcing company and a part of a TenderHut Group.
 With over 250 IT pros on board, we’re now able to deliver all kinds of projects for start-ups and enterprise clients.

 We can help you, too.
 Let us know about your project and see how we can assist you with meeting your goals.